zuhi535/MultiLang-System-Utility/README.md

-Program működésének lépésről lépésre történő leírása
-1. Beállítások és Importálások
-Könyvtárak importálása:
-tkinter a GUI létrehozásához.
-messagebox, scrolledtext, és ttk a speciális GUI elemekhez. kéri a webes kérésekhez. datetime a dátum- és időkezeléshez. os, Path és shutil a fájl- és könyvtárkezeléshez. platform és psutil a rendszerinformációkhoz.
+Step-by-step description of how a program works
+1. Settings and Imports
+To import directories:
+tkinter to create the GUI.
+messagebox, scrolledtext, and ttk for special GUI elements. requests for web requests. datetime for date and time management. os, path, and shutil for file and directory management.
+Platform and PSUTIL for system information.
-GPUtil a GPU információkhoz.
+GPUtil for GPU information.
-tabulate a táblázatos megjelenítéshez.
+tabulate for tabulating.